HabanaAI/Model-References/PyTorch/computer_vision/segmentation/Unet/README.md

 # UNet2D and UNet3D for PyTorch and PyTorch Lightning

-This directory provides a script and recipe to train the UNet2D and UNet3D models to achieve state of the art accuracy, and is tested and maintained by Habana.
+This directory provides a script and recipe to train the UNet2D and UNet3D models to achieve state of the art accuracy.
+It also contains the scripts to run inference on the UNet2D model on Habana Gaudi device.
+These scripts are tested and maintained by Habana.
 For further information on performance, refer to [Habana Model Performance Data page](https://developer.habana.ai/resources/habana-training-models/#performance).

 For further information on training deep learning models using Gaudi, refer to [developer.habana.ai](https://developer.habana.ai/resources).